Lookback Windows

 How This Differs From Attribution Windows

-It’s easy to confuse lookback windows with attribution windows, but they answer different questions:
+It’s easy to confuse lookback windows with attribution windows, but they serve different purposes:

-- Example: A 90-day lookback means a click from 6 months ago is ignored completely — even if the attribution window (ex.
-"LTV" window) would have otherwise covered it.
+• Example: With a 90-day lookback, a click from 6 months ago is ignored completely — no credit is ever assigned to it, even if it’s the only touchpoint.

 Learn more about Attribution Windows here: Attribution Windows Documentation